Dog Aggressive When Taking Harness Off – Causes, Training & Prevention

 Prepare Your Dog for Medical Treatment Beforehand

-When preparing your dog for his medical treatment, you should do these things in advance to ensure that it goes as smoothly and stress-free as possible.
+When preparing your dog for medical treatment, you should do these things in advance to ensure it goes as smoothly and stress-free as possible.

 Be Calm and Assertive: Stay calm and assertive when taking your pup to medical treatment.
-Your dog will become more uneasy the more anxious you are, which might make things worse.
-Speak calmly and confidently to your pet, so he knows you control the situation.
+Your dog will become more uneasy the more anxious you are, which might worsen things.
+Speak calmly and confidently to your pet so he knows you control the situation.

 Conclusion